pablomarin/GPT-Azure-Search-Engine/app/README.md

 ![Authorize Github](../images/error-authorize-github.jpeg "Authorize Github" )

-- If running locally fails with error "TypeError: unsupported operand type(s) for |: 'type' and '_GenericAlias'" In AML Compute Instance terminal check your list of conda environments and activate one with Python 3.10 or higher
+- If running locally fails with error "TypeError: unsupported operand type(s) for |: 'type' and '_GenericAlias'" Check your list of conda environments and activate one with Python 3.10 or higher For example, if you are running the app on an Azure ML compute instance:
 ```
 conda env list
 conda activate azureml_py310_sdkv2